 Robby Good (b.
-July 2, 2000, Valencia, CA) is an undergraduate composition and percussion performance major at UCLA.
+July 2, 2000, Valencia, CA) is a current music composition and percussion performance major at UCLA.
+He considers himself primarily a composer for films, animations, video games, and all forms of visual media, though he composes numerous concert and chamber works as well.
 Robby has been playing piano from the age of 6, picking up percussion at age 9, and composing at the age of 12.
 During high school, he was accepted into the Nancy and Barry Sanders Los Angeles Philharmonic Composer Fellowship Program, where he studied under Andrew Norman (USC/Juilliard) and Sarah Gibson (USC/UCSB).
-Robby has also studied with Ian Krouse (UCLA), Derrick Spiva (Bridge to Everywhere), and David Lefkowitz (UCLA), and has been a music production mentee under the guidance of visual media composer/performer Michael A. Levine.
+Robby has also studied with Ian Krouse (UCLA), Derrick Skye (LACO/Bridge to Everywhere), David Lefkowitz (UCLA) and Kay Rhie (UCLA), and has been a music production mentee under the guidance of visual media composer/performer Michael A. Levine.

-As a performer, Robby studied piano/keyboard for 10 years with Richard Parizer from Robot Nature, and studied high school percussion with Matt Cook (LAPQ).
-He currently studies concert percussion at UCLA with Professors Gregory Goodall and Theresa Dimond.
+As a performer, Robby studied piano/keyboard for 10 years with Richard Parizer from Robot Nature, and has studied percussion with Matt Cook (LAPQ).
+He currently studies with UCLA Professors Gregory Goodall and Theresa Dimond.

 17 Feb 2021